- The Washington Times - Thursday, November 20, 2025

-An FBI employee blew the whistle on the unit that investigates counterespionage inside the bureau, accusing it of “gross misconduct, fraud and potentially criminal activities within the FBI.”
+An FBI employee blew the whistle on the unit that investigates counterespionage inside the bureau, accusing it of “gross misconduct, fraud and potentially criminal activities.”

-Members of the FBI Senior Executives Service (SES) have, at various times, conspired to ensure they are shielded from internal espionage or counterintelligence investigations, according to the whistleblower disclosure provided to the House Judiciary Committee.
+Members of the FBI Senior Executive Service have conspired at various times to ensure they are shielded from internal espionage or counterintelligence investigations, according to the whistleblower disclosure provided to the House Judiciary Committee.

-The FBI employee said the “executive exemption” from internal investigations was an unwritten policy and practice by the Internal Counterespionage Cell (ICEC) of the Global Operations Section, which is based at FBI headquarters in Washington.
+The FBI employee said the “executive exemption” from internal investigations was an unwritten policy and practice of the Internal Counterespionage Cell within the Global Operations Section, which is based at FBI headquarters in Washington.

-Rep. Thomas Massie, a Kentucky Republican on the committee, reviewed the disclosure.
+Rep. Thomas Massie, Kentucky Republican and committee member, reviewed the disclosure.

-The whistleblower also reported the failure of ICEC investigators to the FBI’s Internal Affairs Section of the Inspection Division, but then experienced retaliation, said the whistleblower’s lawyer, Kurt Siuzdak, who prepared the disclosure.
+The whistleblower reported the failure of Internal Counterespionage Cell investigators to the FBI’s Internal Affairs Section of the Inspection Division, but then experienced retaliation, said the whistleblower’s attorney, Kurt Siuzdak, who prepared the disclosure.

 “After this FBI employee reported the misconduct of ICEC to the Inspection Division, the Inspection Division allowed the Counterintelligence executives to retaliate against the reporting employee by transferring him/her to another office.
 Retaliatory transfers are prohibited by law and regulation,” he said.
 “Another employee in ICEC was also threatened after he complained about the issues in ICEC.
 The Inspection Division took no action to stop the reprisal against this FBI employee.”

-Under the FBI protocol for internal investigation, one of the first things that should happen when an FBI executive is the subject of a counterintelligence investigation is a review of the executive’s security clearance.
+Under the FBI’s protocol for internal investigation, one of the first steps when a bureau executive is the subject of a counterintelligence investigation is a review of the executive’s security clearance.

 “The retired supervisor advised that he does not remember ever receiving any SES security review request from ICEC.
 He also did not remember any SES having their security clearance revoked by the Security Division,” Mr. Siuzdak said.

-The retired supervisor stated that he would also be willing to be reinterviewed by Congress related to the lack of requests from ICEC.
+The retired supervisor said he would be willing to be reinterviewed by Congress regarding the lack of requests from the Internal Counterespionage Cell.

-The ’executive exception’ is not a recent practice for FBI brass, the disclosure said.
-It has been in effect for a long time and through several FBI directors, and “protects the families and friends of SES executives.”
+The “executive exception” is not a recent practice for FBI brass, the disclosure said.
+It has been in effect for a long time, spanning several FBI directors, and “protects the families and friends of SES executives.”

 According to the disclosure, the FBI has the authority to investigate the family and cohabitants of FBI employees, but “does not open these investigations against the families or cohabitants of FBI SES executives.”